Tuesday, November 19, 2024

 I would have continued my affair with Stephanie De Leng.

-I decided after Christmas in America to return to Paris and work at the Bains-Douches.
+That year I decided after Christmas in America to return to Paris and work at the Bains-Douches.
 Stephanie wanted me to meet her in Amsterdam.
 I was too broke to buy a ticket.
 I crashed at Julie Cole's apartment with the photographer Arthur Gordon and his Doberman.
 A shabby apartment behind the Gare De L'Est. Stephanie and I later met in New York.
-The lingerie had gained wright due to a chronic illness.
+The lingerie model had gained weight due to a chronic illness.
 I thought she was faking the sickness and brutally said so one night.
 She wrote me a scathing letter and my friend Andy read it.

 "What did you do to this woman?"

-"I guess I said the wrong thing>" I had no sympathy for her and I remember my older lover Linda Imhoff in 1970, as we were laying naked in bed in my Shannon Street apartment, "You're dangerous, because you don't know what you are doing."
+"I guess I said the wrong thing."
+I had no sympathy for her and I remember my older lover Linda Imhoff in 1970, as we were laying naked in bed in my Shannon Street apartment, "You're dangerous, because you don't know what you are doing."

 I was eighteen at the time.

 I'm now thirty-eight.
 Stephanie could have been the one, but the only way I could get it up was to pretend she was a nun.
-I hd no trouble with the one Patpong go-go girl I took to the Malaysia Hotel a couple of times.
+I had no trouble with the one Patpong go-go girl I took to the Malaysia Hotel a couple of times.
 I haven't talked to any females in Kathmandu.

 And certainly not the Living Goddess or a nun.